 Ultimately, the judge in the Mueller case held that the court may order a prospective change in alimony when: 1) the prospective retirement will take place in the near future, rather than in many years, and 2) there is a specifically detailed proposed plan for actual retirement, rather than a general desire to retire someday.
 The court said that the detailed plan could include proposed date of retirement and the financial details for self-support following retirement.

 Based on the requirements above, the court found that Gordon’s application to terminate alimony in five years was “simply too far in advance of the event for the court to reasonably analyze and consider at this time” because it required too much speculation so that the court can not make an effective determination of whether termination of alimony is warranted.
 While the court did not say precisely when such a motion would be timely, it did say that it would be “far more suitable for thorough analysis and consideration if brought, for example, approximately twelve to eighteen months before his prospective early retirement.”

-If you are in need of legal assistance with alimony, please call the Law Offices of Peter Van Aulen for a free consultation.
+If you are in need of legal assistance with alimony, please call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation.

 Mueller v.
 Mueller, CIVIL ACTION DOCKET No FM-15-619-05